 For the Sauce

-- 1 cup white wine (I love using a California Wine)
+1 cup white wine (I love using a Californian wine)

-- Add the lemon juice to the pan, stir to combine, and simmer 3 minutes, until the sauce is reduced by half.
+Still over medium heat, add the lemon juice, stir to combine and simmer until the sauce is reduced by half, about 3 minutes.

 Add the butter and stir until it has melted.
 Stir in the capers.